 Determining whether or not a force majeure clause has been triggered can be difficult as it will depend on a precise interpretation of the clause.
 It is therefore recommended that legal advice is sought so that the contractual risks, including the risk of counterclaims for damages for breach of contract, are understood in what is potentially a complex area of law.

-For further help or advice, please contact Dispute Resolution specialist Kate Fowler on 0114 228 3258 or email@example.com
+For further help or advice, please contact Dispute Resolution specialist Natasha Wright on 0113 2802000 or email@example.com.

 If you are worried your business has made mistakes in the uptake and administration of the coronavirus job retention scheme (CJRS) or are facing the prospect of a Furlough Fraud investigation by HMRC, our team of Furlough Fraud Investigation Specialists can offer you tailored legal advice and specialist representation.